joshuatz/gds-toggl-connector/README.md

  - Authentication:
      - User's API token is required.
 It can be obtained at the bottom of [https://toggl.com/app/profile](https://toggl.com/app/profile).
  - General configuration
-     - Workspace ID: This is a numerical ID provided by Toggl, that is used to separate accounts into logical "workspaces".
+     - Workspace: This is a space that a user belongs to in Toggl, that is used to separate accounts into logical "workspaces".
      - Pre-filter billable: All data return by the connector will only be for billable entries, as opposed to both billable and non-billable.
 The benefit to the user would be that if they only care about billable time, they want have to keep adding filters to all their reports/widgets to keep non-billable time out.

 ## Build Process